patrickboston/isc-deploy-tool/README.md

 ## Known Issues/Limitations
 - Identity Profiles which reference transforms use a key named `id` with a value of the transform name.
 Because of this, some actual `id` references are not omitted from Identity Profile objects.
 It will not harm the migration/deployment process at all as those `id` references would be replaced with the proper target `id` anyways.
 A future enhancement could make this better
 - When objects are exported and save to a file, the file name becomes the name of the object.
 Any special characters not allowed in file names will be replaced with a dash (`-`)
+- Workflow secrets such as OAuth client secrets cannot be converted to the proper encrypted secrets as the endpoint requires a browser JWT token